MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/winddiui/ns-winddiui-_attribute_info_2.md

  - ATTRIBUTE_INFO_2
 ---

-# _ATTRIBUTE_INFO_2 structure

 ## -description

-The ATTRIBUTE_INFO_2 structure is used as a parameter for a printer interface DLL's <a href="/windows-hardware/drivers/ddi/winddiui/nf-winddiui-drvqueryjobattributes">DrvQueryJobAttributes</a> function.
+The **ATTRIBUTE_INFO_2** structure is used as a parameter for a printer interface DLL's [DrvQueryJobAttributes](/windows-hardware/drivers/ddi/winddiui/nf-winddiui-drvqueryjobattributes) function.
 All member values are function-supplied.

 ## -struct-fields